Camp Cortlandt Dietler

 As the afternoon starts winding down, Scouts will spend time as patrols working on pioneering projects or running an orienteering course.
 Evening is greeted with a wonderful dinner prepared by the Scouts, along with participate in various evening activities, ranging from side-splitting campfires to a camp-wide outpost, during which everyone sleeps out under the stars for a night at one of our themed sites.

-See more details on Merit Badge and Program Offerings.
+See more details on merit badge and program offerings in the Program Guide.

 For Those Still Young At Heart

 Scouts should not be the only ones having fun at camp!
 Camp Dietler offers a wide variety of activities for adult leaders to participate in.
 Surf the web on our wireless high speed Internet, relax with a cup of coffee in the leader lounge, and participate in various training programs like Aquatics Supervision and Climb on Safely.
 You can also work on earning your Scoutmaster Challenge patch by completing a list of fun requirements designed to keep adults active throughout the week.
 This program is open to all adult leaders.

 Camp life is based around the Dietler Commissary.
 From here, troops pickup meals, gather for merit badges and sign up for outposts.
 Campsites come equipped with canvas tents and wooden platforms, and under staff supervision, Scouts arrange these into patrol campsites at the start of each week.
 Each campsite has its own latrine equipped with pit toilets, showers, and hand washing stations.
 Each patrol in your troop will be issued a patrol box at the start of the week, equipped with everything they will need to cook their meals.

 Camp Dietler and Camp Dobbins share a heated pool, man-made lake, brand new shooting facilities, and a horse corral to provide your Scouts with even more opportunities during their week at camp.